shtse8/fluxus/memory-bank/progress.md

-# Progress: Fluxus (ESLint `no-explicit-any` Fix)
+# Progress: Fluxus (Vue Adapter Implementation)

-**Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, and core utilities (`pipe`, `debounce`) are functional.
+**Current Status:** Core provider implementations (`state`, `computed`, `async`, `stream`), basic React adapter, **basic Vue adapter**, and core utilities (`pipe`, `debounce`) are functional.
 Cancellation features for async and stream providers have been implemented and tested.
+Added `keepPreviousDataOnError` option to `asyncProvider`. **Core override logic (`_trackDependency`, `watch`) has been refined to ensure correct dependency tracking and updates.**
-Added `keepPreviousDataOnError` option to `asyncProvider`.
-Documentation site with auto-deployment is set up, including pages for Riverpod comparison and a guide on combining providers (with examples). **The API documentation sidebar structure has been improved to mirror the generated TypeDoc output.** Initial refactoring phase addressing known issues and setting up linting/formatting is complete. **The `@typescript-eslint/no-explicit-any` ESLint rule is now enforced (`error`) and the codebase passes linting checks.** Memory Bank is updated.
-Focus can shift towards further refinement, features, or documentation.
+Documentation site with auto-deployment is set up, including pages for Riverpod comparison, a guide on combining providers, **and a guide for the new Vue adapter**.
+The API documentation sidebar structure has been improved.
+Initial refactoring phase addressing known issues and setting up linting/formatting is complete.
+The `@typescript-eslint/no-explicit-any` ESLint rule is enforced (`error`) and the codebase passes linting checks.
+Memory Bank is updated.
+Focus is now on integrating the Vue adapter into the build/package and potentially further refinements or features.

 **What Works:**